leon4rd/test/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What was a more important invention than the first telephone?
+The second one.